-Today for my Tip Thursday on Facebook I shared a collage of how to make these Calla Lilies.
+Today, for my Tip Thursday on Facebook I shared a collage of how to make these gum paste calla lilies.

-I do hope that I will be able to make a video and show you how I dusted these as well.
-But that will have to be for another day.
-For now I have a little pictorial on how I made these.
+In addition, I hope that I will be able to make a video and show you how I dusted these as well.
+But, that will have to be for another day.
+For now, I have a little pictorial on how I made these.

 - Gum paste, cornstarch, veg shortening.

 - 20 g green wire and florist tape + needle nose pliers

 - Ball tool + foam pad to thin the petals.

 - Petal dust - yellow, green and other colors of you choice

 Also, you can find - how to make gumpaste.

 - Start by coloring some gum paste with yellow color gel for the centers.

 - Next, cut a 20 g wire into three.